aryarm/demo-docker-action/README.md

 If a Dockerfile exists in the directory, it will be used to create the image.
 Otherwise, the GitHub action will use the default Dockerfile provided in the root of this repository.

-For the most reproducible builds, try to install all of your software with conda.
-You should provide [a conda `environment.yml` file](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually) containing all of your required packages.
+Try to install all of your software with conda.
+You can provide [a conda `environment.yml` file](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually) containing all of your required packages.
 Make sure to follow best practices when writing your conda environment file.
 ![reproducible_conda_envs](https://github.com/aryarm/demo-docker-action/assets/23412689/791efa84-53dd-4fca-8ea8-8c7029c0528b)

-Alongside your `environment.yml` file, you should provide a `conda-linux-64.lock` file.
+Alongside your `environment.yml` file, you must provide a `conda-linux-64.lock` file.
+This maximizes the reproducibility of your builds.
 To create it, you can run the following inside the directory:
 ```
 conda-lock --kind explicit --platform linux-64 --file environment.yml --check-input-hash
 ```